1.0 - Introduction

 Note: You can not edit the access role here.

-Step 1: From your dashboard, click your profile picture.
+Step 1: From your dashboard, click on your profile picture in the top right corner.

-Step 4: Select the member you would like to preview and click their profile picture.
+Step 4: Choose the member you’d like to preview and click on their profile picture.